RyanW04/Project-4-BootCon-Presentation/README.md

 # Project-4-BootCon-Presentation
-Used a phishing tool to demonstrate how dangerous a simple phishing attempt can be against a company.
+My group used a phishing tool called SocialPhish to demonstrate how dangerous a simple phishing attempt can be against a company.